MrMabulous/OpenExrComposer/README.md

 When compositing sequences, it's also possible to have some input files be sequence files and others to remain the same.
 Example:
 > OpenExrComposer.exe "watermarked_output_#.exr = inputSequence#.exr + watermarkFile.exr"

 You can also use constants instead of input files.
-Example:
+Examples:
 > OpenExrComposer.exe "signed_normals.exr = (unsigned_normals.exr - 0.5) * 2.0"
-or
-> OpenExrComposer.exe "inverted_depth.exr = 1.0 - depth.exr"
+> OpenExrComposer.exe "inverted_depth_#.exr = 1.0 - depth#.exr"

 ## Current limitations:
 - Currently only works with RGB images.